jilotta/cyrillic-letter-stacker/README.md

 Not all letters are in these blocks.
 For example, letters "э", "ё" and "я" raise a `KeyError`, "й" is substituted by "ü", and a lot of other letters are subtituted by their Latin look-alikes because of compatibility issues.

-A lot of fonts do not support the characters, and some fonts support half.
-For example, Open Sans shows tofus.
+Despite the most recent characters used being added in 2008, a lot of fonts still do not support the characters, and some fonts support half.

-Surprisingly, Iosevka, a programming font, supports all of the characters used.
+Surprisingly, Iosevka, a programming font, supports all of the characters used, but Noto Sans, a font made to suport all of Unicode, does not.